VenueDriver/screen-driver/api/README.md

 ### Run project offline

-To run project just perform `docker-compose up`.
+To run project just perform `docker-compose up` from root folder of the project.

 All serverless services and the web app will be ran.
 Services will be ran with stage `dev`.